REPEAS/DootSeal/README.md

     Required permissions before scanning systems

 YOU ARE SOLELY RESPONSIBLE for ensuring you have proper authorization for all testing activities.

 INSTALL
 # ONE COMMAND - Clone and run immediately
 git clone https://github.com/dootmas/CHIMERA.git && cd CHIMERA && python3 CHIMERA.py

+ If You Get the .deb file
+cd [directory of download]
+sudo apt install gdebi
+sudo gdebi CHIMERA.deb